 To satisfy degree requirements, a Gillings MPH practicum must:

-Take place in a professional public health setting such as a health department, nonprofit organization, hospital or for-profit firm.
-To be appropriate for a practicum, university-affiliated settings must be primarily focused on community engagement, typically with external partners.
+Take place in partnership with a governmental, non-governmental, non-profit, industrial, for-profit, or appropriate university-affiliated organization.
+University-affiliated (refers to units engaged in academic endeavors) organizations must be primarily focused on community engagement, typically with external partners.
 University health promotion or wellness centers may also be appropriate.
 Faculty-supervised lab settings are not appropriate for the practicum.

 Allow for the application of graduate-level public health skills.

-Yield at least two student-generated, practical, non-academic work products (e.g., project plans, grant proposals, training manuals or lesson plans, surveys, memos, videos, podcasts, presentations, spreadsheets, websites, photos with accompanying explanatory text, or other digital artifacts of learning), produced for the practicum site’s use and benefit, that demonstrate attainment of five CEPH MPH Foundational Competencies.
+Yield at least two student-generated, practical work products (e.g., project plans, grant proposals, training manuals or lesson plans, surveys, memos, videos, podcasts, presentations, spreadsheets, websites, photos with accompanying explanatory text, or other digital artifacts of learning), produced for the practicum site’s use and benefit, that demonstrate attainment of five CEPH MPH Foundational Competencies.
+Unacceptable products are reflection papers, contact hour logs, scholarly papers prepared to allow faculty to assess the experience, academic poster presentations, and other documents required for academic purposes.